PegasysLending/Lending-Contracts/README.md

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@&BP5J7!~^:....  ....:^~!7J5PB&@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 ```

-# Agave Protocol
+# Pegasys Protocol

-This repository contains the smart contracts source code and markets configuration for Agave Protocol.
+This repository contains the smart contracts source code and markets configuration for Pegasys Protocol.
 The repository uses Docker Compose and Hardhat as development enviroment for compilation, testing and deployment tasks.

-## What is Agave?
+## What is Pegasys?

-Agave is a decentralized non-custodial liquidity markets protocol in Gnosis Chain where users can participate as depositors or borrowers.
+Pegasys is a decentralized non-custodial liquidity markets protocol in Gnosis Chain where users can participate as depositors or borrowers.
 Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized (perpetually) or undercollateralized (one-block liquidity) fashion.
 It was initially forked from Aave protocol v2 and introduced new features.

 ## What changed?